| “Real”

 June 2000) as the way matters should be dealt with.
 It is time this

+approach should be verified by objective evidence.
 As an expert witness attending courts, dealing with numerous child

 contact and custody disputes, I have been witness to considerable